go-simpler/sloggen/README.md

 }
 ```

-`slog-gen` generates such code for you based on a simple config (a single source of truth),
+`sloggen` generates such code for you based on a simple config (a single source of truth),
 which makes it easy to share domain-specific helpers between related (micro)services.

 ## 📦 Install